top of page

 Benefits of Coaching Leadership

-• Enhanced leadership skills: Coaching others improves communication, empathy, and emotional intelligence.
+• Reduced burnout: Leaders who try to solve everything themselves risk burning out.
+Coaching style leaders empower others and themselves.
+Enhanced leadership skills: Coaching others improves communication, empathy, and emotional intelligence.

 • Better team performance: As team members grow and develop, overall performance improves, reflecting positively on the leader.

 • Increased job satisfaction: Oh, it can feel good!
-Leaders often find more fulfilment in developing others than in traditional command-and-control styles.
+Leaders often find greater fulfilment in developing others than in a command-and-control leadership style.

 • Enhanced performance: By focusing on individual development, coaching leaders can help team members improve their skills and performance.
 This often leads to increased productivity and better overall results for the organisation.

-• Improved employee engagement: Coaching leadership fosters a sense of value and investment in employees.
+• Improved employee engagement: Coaching leadership empowers employees.
 When team members feel supported in their growth, they're more likely to be engaged and committed to their work.
 In fact, a recent study suggests that “coaching leadership has a direct and significant positive impact on employee engagement” (Tang et al., 2024, p.10).

 • Stronger relationships: The one-on-one nature of coaching helps build trust and understanding between leaders and their direct reports.
 This can lead to improved communication and collaboration across the organisation.